 The 10-year IRS Statute of Limitations (also called the CESD) continues to run during the period that you are not collectible.
 Therefore, with careful planning, the statute of limitations may expire while you are not collectible due to a hardship.

-And if the IRS Statute of Limitations expires while you are currently not collectible, the IRS will write-off your federal tax debt in full.
+And if the IRS Statute of Limitations expires while you are currently not collectible, the IRS will write-off your tax in full.

 The tax will simply go away.